 “IBM, along with Hewlett Packard Enterprise Co., JP Morgan Chase & Co., Citigroup Inc. and Goldman Sachs Group Inc. are among the large U.S. employers readying offices for at least a portion of their workforce to return over the coming months.
 To make that happen, they’ve had to rethink the entire working experience.”

 — The Office You Left Is Not Going to Be the Office You Return To

 Due to the COVID 19 outbreak, many businesses, schools, food service establishments — venues where group gatherings are the norm — will need to make changes to their facilities in order to mitigate risk and keep their people safe.

 In order to comply with CDC guidelines regarding social distancing and safety, businesses will need to rearrange a substantial amount of furnishings and equipment, add partitions, and re-configure aisles to create a walk-traffic flow that discourages congestion.
 Making these safety and distancing alterations in a timely and non-disruptive way will require planning, some heavy lifting, and placing nonessential furniture and other items in secure storage for later use.

 We’re here to help.
-When it comes to moving large items and managing the secure storage of furnishings and equipment for your organization be sure to partner with an experienced moving company that has the professional staff, facilities and the know-how to do the job right.
+When it comes to moving large items and managing the secure storage and asset management of furnishings and equipment for your organization be sure to partner with an experienced moving company that has the professional staff, facilities and the know-how to do the job right.

 11 considerations when optimizing your post COVID-19 workspace